 One way for Haltom City citizens to actively participate in local government is to become involved as a member of a board or commission.
 All members of these active groups are volunteers whose charge it is to make decisions and advise the city council on several issues from expenditure of public funds to zoning questions.
 The city charter and ordinances authenticate the existence of each board or commission and establishes them as legal arms of city government.

-An application is linked above.
-Please contact the City Secretary's office if you have any questions at 817-222-7749.
+An online and a PDF application is linked below.
+If you choose to apply online you also must fill out and return to the City Secretary's Office the Criminal Background Check Authorization Form that is in the PDF application.
+Please contact the City Secretary's office at 817-222-7749 if you have any questions.
 You may submit the application in person or via mail to the City Secretary's office, which is located at 5024 Broadway Ave, Haltom City, TX 76117.

 A criminal background check is required for service.
 This check into official public records will determine the existence or non-existence of any record of criminal convictions.
 Prior criminal convictions do not automatically preclude appointment.

 All board, committee and commission members are residents appointed by council members and/or the mayor.
 Most boards, commissions and commissions meet on a monthly basis and members are expected to attend all meetings unless specific circumstances arise.
 Members who miss three (3) meetings in a one year period may be asked to resign.

 - The purpose of this committee is to assist the city in complying with the requirements of V.T.C.A., Health and Safety Code CH.
 823, which regulates the operation of local government animal shelters.
 The committee shall hold meetings at least three times a year.

 - Devises programs to improve the quality of life in Haltom City by involving citizens in cleanup, beautification, and revitalization efforts, encouraging economic development by making the community a better place in which to live and work.
 Meetings are held the third Monday of each month at the Recreation Center, 6:00 p.m.